By Michael Ashcraft —

 “I didn’t want to.
 My heart started pounding again,” he says.
 “Finally I got out of my seat and heart started going back to normal.
 A brother led in a prayer to (receive) Jesus.”

 Then something remarkable happened.
 He saw a bright flash.
 He thought it was a camera, but when he opened his eyes, there was no one with a camera.

-The Light of the World had entered his life – the same light that stopped Saul of Tarsus on the Damascus Road.
+The Light of Jesus entered his life – the same light that stopped Saul of Tarsus on the Damascus Road.